gameticharles/advance_math/README.md

 [![forks](https://img.shields.io/github/forks/gameticharles/advance_math)](https://github.com/gameticharles/advance_math/network/members)
 [![CI](https://img.shields.io/github/workflow/status/gameticharles/advance_math/Dart%20CI/master?logo=github-actions&logoColor=white)](https://github.com/gameticharles/matrix/actions)

-MathLab is a comprehensive Dart library that enriches mathematical programming in Dart with a wide range of features beyond vectors and matrices.
-Offering functionality for complex numbers, advanced linear algebra, statistics, geometry, and more, MathLab opens up new possibilities for mathematical computation and data analysis.
-Whether you're developing a cutting-edge machine learning application, or simply need to perform calculations with complex numbers, MathLab provides the tools you need in a well-organized and easy-to-use package.
+Advance math is a comprehensive Dart library that enriches mathematical programming in Dart with a wide range of features beyond vectors and matrices.
+Offering functionality for complex numbers, advanced linear algebra, statistics, geometry, and more.
+The library opens up new possibilities for mathematical computation and data analysis.
+Whether you're developing a cutting-edge machine learning application, or simply need to perform calculations with complex numbers.
+It also provides the tools you need in a well-organized and easy-to-use package.

 ## Features